borea17/borea17.github.io/_posts/paper_summaries/2020-09-05-AIR_summary.md

 This looks pretty awesome!
 It seems that our model nearly perfectly learns to count the number of digits without even knowing what a digit is.

-Let us look in more detail what's happening and plot the results of the model at different stages of the training against a test dataset.
+Let us take a closer look and plot the results of the model at different stages of the training against a test dataset.

 {% capture code %}{% raw %}def plot_results(dataset):